The Semi-Infinite Asymmetric Exclusion Process: Large Deviations via Matrix Products

-under the stationary measure in the case that initially there are no particles in the system.
-This means that we first take a limit time to infinity, to ensure that the system is stationary, and then study the large deviation behaviour of the density as we average over an increasing family of sites.
+under the stationary measure, as $n$ goes to infinity.
 Recall from Theorem~2.1 that the answer to this problem depends in a subtle way on the spatial correlations occurring in the case $\alpha>\frac12$.

 The theory of large deviations analyses the exponential decay of probabilities of increasingly unlikely events.
 Formally, a sequence of random variables $\{Z_n\}_{n\in\mathbb N}$ taking values in $[0,1]$ satisfies a large deviation principle with rate function $I\colon[0,1]\to[0,\infty]$ under the probability measure $\prob$ if \begin{enumerate} \item[(i)] the function $I$ is lower semicontinuous, \item[(ii)] for all open sets $G\subset [0,1]$ we have \item[(iii)] and for all closed sets $F\subset [0,1]$ we have \end{enumerate}